-Two of the most popular brands of alcohol in the United States are Jim Beam and Jack Daniels.
-If you’re attending a party, sitting at a bar, or relaxing with some friends, chances are good that you’ll see one or both of these labels.
+Two of the most popular brands of alcohol and American whiskey in the United States are Jim Beam and Jack Daniels.
+If you’re attending a party, sitting at a bar, or relaxing with some friends, chances are good that you’ll see one bottle or both of these labels.

-Let’s get started with some of the differences between the two.
+Let’s get started with some of the differences between the two American whiskey brands.

 The Main Differences Between Jim Beam vs Jack Daniels